ChloeL01/CP3407-assignment/user_stories/wishlist.md

 * Jess: 3 days

 ## Assumptions (if any):
-* Will also include marking wishlisted items when they appear in the search page.
+* Will also include marked wishlisted items when they appear in the search page.
-* User can mark a dog to be added to the wishlist.

 ## Description: